(855) 851-5000

 • Get recommendations for a reliable mechanic to inspect the car before you agree to purchase it, it is very inexpensive and can save you a lot of grief down the road.

-• The original factura of the vehicle with previous owners names and signatures written on the back.
+• The original invoice of the vehicle with the names and signatures of the previous owners written on the back, attaching a copy of their identification.

 • Check the VIN and the registration to ensure it matches.